Mark J. Williams

 Associate Professor of Film and Media Studies

 Mark Williams received both of his graduate degrees in Critical Studies from The School of Cinema-Television at The University of Southern California.
 He has previously taught at USC, Loyola Marymount, UC Santa Barbara, and Northwestern.
 His courses at Dartmouth include surveys of U.S. and international film history, television history and theory, and new media history and theory.
 He has published in a variety of journals and anthologies, including Télévision: le moment expérimental (1935-1955); No Laughing Matter: Visual Humor in Ideas of Race, Nationality, and Ethnicity; Convergence Media History; New Media: Theories and Practices of Digitextuality; Collecting Visible Evidence; Dietrich Icon; Television, History, and American Culture: Feminist Critical Essays; and Living Color: Race, Feminism, and Television.
 He directed the Leslie Center Humanities Institute entitled Cyber-Disciplinarity.
 In conjunction with the Dartmouth College Library, he is the founding editor of an e-journal, The Journal of e-Media Studies.
 With Adrian Randolph, he co-edits the book series Interfaces: Studies in Visual Culture for the University Press of New England.
 He founded and has twice directed the Dartmouth off-campus program in Los Angeles for The Department of Film and Media Studies.
 With Michael Casey, he received an NEH Digital Humanities Start-Up Grant in 2011 to build the ACTION toolset for cinema analysis.
 In 2014 he received an award for Scholarly Innovation and Advancement at Dartmouth for directing The Media Ecology Project.
 In 2015 he received an NEH Tier 1 Research and Development grant with John Bell to build the Semantic Annotation Tool (SAT) for use in The Media Ecology Project.
+In 2016, with Lorenzo Torresani and the participation of The Internet Archive, he received a Knight Foundation grant to make film libraries more searchable and discoverable via software that will annotate speech, objects and actions in film.
 His book Remote Possibilities, a History of Early Television in Los Angeles, will be published by Duke University Press.

 Journal of e-Media Studies, founding editor, (http://journals.dartmouth.edu/joems/) .